kpreid/shinysdr/README.md

 Some other notable features:

 * **Browser-based UI:** The receiver can be listened to and remotely controlled over a network or the Internet, as well as from the same machine the actual hardware is connected to.
+(However, the response time and audio stream may be unsatisfactory for Internet use.)

 * **Modularity**: plugin system allows adding support for new modes (types of modulation) and hardware devices.